-For future committed projects, site-specific models are planned to be used where they are available.
-If specific models of BESS are not available, suitable generic BESS models are proposed to be used with assumed frequency droop settings as advised by proponents.
+For future committed projects, site-specific models will be used where they are available.
+If specific models of BESS are not available, suitable generic BESS models will be used with assumed frequency droop settings as advised by proponents.
 Frequency droops settings will be investigated as part of the 2025 GPSRR studies and may be set to a minimum value of 1.7%.